 Figure 1.
 Stress Level by Condition

 The researcher used 40 participants per condition and as a result collected data from 120 participants overall.
-Numbers above reflect the mean reported stress levels for participants in each condition.
+Numbers above reflect the mean reported stress levels that participants indicated on the 1-7 scale for the “stressed” item in each condition.

 A large number of participants is necessary to ensure that the results are reliable.
 If this research were conducted using just a few participants, it’s likely that the results would have been much different, and not reflective of the greater population.